ethandicks/floptran-iv/examples/README.md

 sine wave.bas uses constants for a 40 column screen.
 These constants should be adjusted for an 8032.

 chemist has specially crafted print strings that wrap around on a 40 column screen.
 These print statements should be edited for an 8032.

+chief depends on the FLOPTRAN implementation of GET that does not work the same way as CBM BASIC (returns ASCII value for keypress).
+Its yes/no subroutine also uses a POKE to manipulate the length of the keyboard queue with a value that works for PET BASIC 3.0 only and would have to be changed to the correct zero page for the target machine.